 Before you set on enrolling your child, look into the school’s culture and see how they conduct their care routines.

-Parents should be allowed to step in the center and bring their child into the care giving area as part of daily routine.
+Parents should be allowed to step in the centre and bring their child into the caregiving area as part of daily routine.

 This is ideal as it will boost up children’s sense of belonging in school as they are aware that their parents are part of the school.
 There could be exceptions in cases of HFMD in the child’s classroom.

-Meal times: Stay a little longer to observe the meals time in the center.
+Meal times: Stay a little longer to observe the meals time in the centre.
 Do all classes gather together in the dining area to have their lunch as a group?

-Instead, children should be fed in small groups.
+Children should be fed in small groups.
 For example, there should only be six toddlers per table.
-Infants especially, should be individual or at most three children per teacher.
+Infants especially should be individual or at most three children per teacher.